-When hierarchically distributed evolutionary algorithms are combined with multi-agent structures a number of new questions become apparent.
-One of these questions is addressed in this paper: the issue of assigning a meaningful (sub-) fitness to an agent.
-This paper will look at seven different partnering strategies for fitness evaluation when combined with a genetic algorithm that uses a co-operative sub-population structure.
-We will evaluate the different strategies according to their optimisation performance of two scheduling problems.
+The use of coevolutionary computation for optimisation raises a number of new questions, one of which is addressed in this paper: the issue of intelligently selecting partners for both mating and evaluation from other evolving populations.
+This paper will look at a number of different partnering strategies when combined with a hierarchical scheme that uses a co-operative sub-population structure.
+We will evaluate the different strategies according to their optimisation performance on two constrained scheduling problems.